The Washington State University Pullman Catalog

 514 Advanced Mechanics of Materials 3 Elastic stress-strain relations, shear center, unsymmetrical bending, curved beams, elastic stability, elastically supported beams, energy methods, thin plates, shells.
 Typically offered Fall.
 Cooperative: Open to UI degree-seeking students.

 515 Environmental Measurements 3 (1-6) Theory and laboratory measurement techniques used in analyzing environmental quality parameters.
+Required preparation for graduate students must include CE 341.
 Credit not granted for both CE 415 and CE 515.
-Required preparation must include CE 341.
 Offered at 400 and 500 level.
 Cooperative: Open to UI degree-seeking students.

 516 Life Cycle Assessment of Transportation Infrastructure 3 Pavement life cycle, life cycle cost analysis, and other issues related to pavement durability and sustainability.
 Recommended preparation: CE 211 or equivalent.
 Typically offered Fall.
 Cooperative: Open to UI degree-seeking students.